section-engineering-education/engineering-education/content/articles/implementing-video-conferencing-with-react-node/index.md

 - Nodejs
 - ReactJS

-#### WebRTC:
+### WebRTC
 WebRTC is an open-source technology that provides real-time communication capabilities to an application.
 It supports video, audio and other kinds of data to be transferred between nodes.
 It also allows developers to integrate voice and video functionalities into their applications.

-### Components of video conferencing system:
+### Components of video conferencing system
 Web-based video conferencing involves the synergy of various frameworks and libraries which includes the following:
 - A network connection for audio and video data transfer which involves the use of 3G, 4G, or 5G broadband.
-- Voice over data Internet Protocol (VoIP), Integrated Service Digital Networks (ISDN).
+- Voice over Internet Protocol (VoIP), Integrated Service Digital Networks (ISDN).
 - Microphones and Webcams.
-- Display screen, monitor, or projector
+- Display screen, monitor, or projector.
 - Software-based coding and decoding technologies (CODEC).
 - Acoustic echo cancellation (AEC) software for audio optimization and real-time communication.

-### Requirements for web packets handling:
+### Requirements for web packets handling
 For network communication to succeed, it is necessary to have a unified standard for defining the architecture of communication systems.
 A digital environment supporting multiple data types including audio and video significantly increases the efficiency of a video conferencing application including greater bandwidth utilization.

-### Implementation and coding:
+### Implementation and coding
-The application is a full-stack project that is divided into two segments, namely
+The application is a full-stack project that is divided into two segments:
-1. The Client-Side and
+1. The Client-Side
 2. The Server-Side

-### Client-side setup - (index.js):
+### Client-side setup - (index.js)
 The client interface is set up using `ReactJS` which is a lightweight frontend Javascript library.
 The various pages and subdivision of the client interface includes the following:

 #### Step 1: Getting started with a new React app